Commencement - Students

-The Fall 2014 Commencement (graduation) will be held on Saturday, December 13, 2014.
-Ceremonies are tentatively scheduled for 10 am and 2 pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
+The Fall 2014 Commencement (graduation) will be held on Saturday, December 13, 2014 at 10 am and 2 pm in the Gymnasium on the Southern Polytechnic State University campus (Location S2 on the Campus Map).
 The following is intended mainly for candidates for graduation, their families,